Deebling5/candlestick_screener/README.md

-## This ReadME is strictly for main branch

 # Stock Breakout Analysis
 This data analysis tool can present you with Breaking out, Consolidating, Volume breakouts, stocks near moving averages in realtime